Globale Einheit in Aktion: Höhepunkte der IBC-Generalversammlung in Lomé

 Thank you to the leadership team and their families for their wonderful preparations and unwavering commitment, which contributed to making this week a great success!
 Thank you to the amazing, skilled, and committed volunteers for attending every session!
 And this time, thank you to my beloved sister, who privately joined my trip as a volunteer and helped me so much during this week!

-Field visit to the Republic of the Congo
+Project Visit to the Republic of the Congo

-Field visit to the Republic of the Congo
+Project Visit to the Republic of the Congo

 IBC Secretary General, Anne Babb and IBC Programme Officer, Flavia Ganarin, recently visited our project partner Génération 5S (CTPAD) in Congo Brazzaville.
 Together, IBC and CTPAD have been implementing a comprehensive substance use prevention project for the last 10 years and have committed to collaborating for the next years as well.
 Anne and Flavia visited multiple schools in vulnerable neighbourhoods in Brazzaville, where Génération 5S staff is facilitating Life Skills Sessions for youth at risk of addiction.
 The numerous testimonies of positive change by students, peer educators, parents, teachers and school principals have been very empowering, showcasing the strong positive impact the project has on the lives of thousands of youth who have in the past been exposed to addiction, violence or other forms of discrimination (see below).
 Anne and Flavia also met with the Congolese Minister of Health, Mr. Gilbert Mokoki, to talk about prevention through alcohol policy.
 Topics of common interest were the dissociation of alcohol sponsorship during sports events in Congo and the ban of alcohol marketing.
 During a subsequent visit to the WHO Afro and Congo offices, it was decided to create a joint working group, including the Congolese government (different concerned ministries), WHO and civil society (amongst others CTPAD and Blue Cross Congo), to bring the alcohol policy agenda forward.
 On the whole, the appreciated work with the local team was very enriching.
 In addition, the multiple testimonials illustrate the powerful impact of our projects: